 If after you’ve cleaned the filter and let it fully dry, it still pulses, you may need to replace the filter.

 It seems to me you can get about 3 rinses out of a filter before it is too clogged with tiny particles that it doesn’t make sense anymore.
+In addition, the filter will usually start to stink!
 The new filters are pretty cheap, e.g. here is a 3-pack available on Amazon.

 Thanks for reading and check-out these other money-saving home maintenance articles!